slhck/ffmpeg-quality-metrics/README.md

 #### Specifying VMAF Features

 VMAF includes several metrics, each of which correspond to a feature name.
 By default, only three core features are used.
-Use the `--vmaf-features` option to enable additional features on top of the core features.
+Use the `--vmaf-features` option to enable additional features on top of the core set.

 The following table shows the available features: